Institute for Climate Action hosts legislative review

 Jan 30, 2020

-The Franklin Pierce Institute for Climate Action hosted a gathering of environmental activists, students, faculty and staff at the Lakeside Education Center for an update on energy and climate legislation currently under consideration in the N.H. state legislature.
+The Franklin Pierce Institute for Climate Action hosted a gathering of environmental activists, students, faculty and staff at the Lakeside Educational Center for an update on energy and climate legislation currently under consideration in the N.H. state legislature.
 President Kim Mooney welcomed participants and spoke to the Institute’s mission of spearheading action in response to the climate crisis on campus and in the community.
 The President also indicated that the University’s new strategic plan will help coordinate future initiatives.

 “Our students and faculty have generated a number of compelling ideas, and our challenge is to figure out where to ‘pull the thread’ to get started,” said Mooney.
 “This event is one of our first steps, to make sure we’re on the right track.
 We are privileged to share time with you, and we are eager to learn from you.”